immunefi-team/Bounty_Boosts/Alchemix/31077 - [SC - Critical] RevenueHandler counts unclaimed tokens as new r....md

 # `RevenueHandler` counts unclaimed tokens as new revenue

-Submitted on Sun May 12 2024 05:02:22 GMT-0400 (Atlantic Standard Time) by @Holterhus for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 12th 2024 at 11:02:22 UTC by @Holterhus for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31077